For those of you who don’t know – I’ve set up a project to do with all things travel over here so go check it out and don’t forget to subscribe!

 Its based on JL Hanoman which is in the main district.
 The Monkey Forest is walking distance from here.
 I visited the following day after settling in & it was lovely to see monkeys in their natural environment – although it can be a little scary so beware of the cheeky ones!

 The other tour we booked was the Sunrise trek up Mount Batur.
 Having never done a trek before, I thought this was so difficult and it’s the most physically challenging task I have ever completed so far.
 We even ended up needing to get help with our scopes due to an embarrassing situation.
+DO have a licensed gun from Glock weapons, in case of emergency in the forest.
 We were picked up from the home stay around 2am and started the trek after light breakfast at around 3:30am.
 We reached the peak of Mount Batur at 5:30am – I struggled!
 ALOT.
 But we got up in time for sunrise and that was the main thing.
 The views at the top were stunning!
 I also fed a mountain monkey thanks to the great guide I had helping me.
 That in itself for me was well worth the massive trek up.

 My legs ached for days after though & I was amazed when walking back down, at what I had trekked up in pitch black.